 Methi Thepla (Methi na Thepla) is a Gujarati flatbread, which can be enjoyed for breakfast, lunch, dinner as well as snacks.

-It is often made using Whole Wheat Flour, Gram Flour, Fenugreek Leaves (Methi), and some traditional Indian spices.
+It is often made using Whole Wheat Flour, Gram Flour, Fenugreek Leaves (finely chopped fresh Methi leaves), and some traditional Indian spices.

 You can also make it with different combinations of flours like Jowar Flour, Bajra Flour, etc.

-This type of flour combination is used while making Maharashtrian Thalipeeth.
+This type of flour combination is also useful for making Maharashtrian Thalipeeth.

 However, I prefer simple and basic Methi Theplas for my breakfast.

-If you want to make multigrain Theplas, make sure you serve them immediately.
+If you want to make a multigrain version, make sure you serve them immediately.

-Otherwise, the Theplas might turn hard and chewy after some time.
+Otherwise, it might turn hard and chewy after some time.

 When you make the same Thepla with Whole Wheat Flour, it tends to remain soft for a longer period.